-The FHCF's 2021-2022 Contract Year liquidity resources are adjusted for paid losses and loss reserves in the total amount of \$9.25 billion for Hurricanes Irma and Michael.
-At this time, the FHCF's projected ultimate incurred loss estimates by Paragon are \$7.80 billion from Hurricane Irma and \$1.45 billion from Hurricane Michael.
+The FHCF's 2021-2022 Contract Year liquidity resources are adjusted for paid losses and loss reserves in the total amount of \$8.75 billion for Hurricanes Irma and Michael.
+At this time, the FHCF's projected ultimate incurred loss estimates by Paragon Strategic Solutions Inc., the FHCF's consulting actuary, are \$7.30 billion from Hurricane Irma and \$1.45 billion from Hurricane Michael.